Year of call: 2006

 - Successfully appealed Care and Placement Orders which were overturned, when representing a Father, with the end result of the Local Authority placing the child with the Paternal Grandparents

-- Recently made a successful disclosure application to the Family Court on behalf of the prosecution in a rape case for evidence contained within Care proceedings which may undermine the credibility of the complainant
+- Made a successful disclosure application to the Family Court on behalf of the prosecution in a rape case for evidence contained within Care proceedings which may undermine the credibility of the complainant

 - Successfully argued that a complaint for a renewal of a “crack house closure” should be dismissed prior to consideration of the evidence due to irregularities in the consultation process undertaken by the local authority relying on authorities from the housing, family and criminal jurisdiction

 - LLB (Hons) University of Leicester